FAQ

 What impact will this have and who will be affected?

 The A45 is one of the most important highway routes leading from the Ruhrgebiet and the Frankfurt area to the Sauerland.
-Also known as the "Sauerland Line," it is often referred to as the region's lifeline.
-With the closure of the Rahmedetal bridge, this arterial road is temporarily interrupted at a crucial point.
-Long-distance traffic is being diverted over a wide area via other highways, while traffic leading directly to the western and southern Sauerland is in turn being diverted via federal highways and through the towns, primarily Lüdenscheid.
+Also known as the "Sauerland line", it is often referred to as the region's lifeline.
+With the closure of the Rahmedetal bridge, this traffic artery will be temporarily interrupted at a crucial point.
+Long-distance traffic will be diverted over a wide area via other highways, while traffic heading directly to the western and southern Sauerland will be diverted via federal highways and through the towns, primarily through Lüdenscheid.
 This will affect everyone who normally relies on fast transport connections: commuters, companies, freight forwarders, the entire economy.
-But also guests, who may now accept a longer journey by car, as well as the hosts and destinations, who fear and observe that fewer people come to visit.
-And, of course, the people in the Sauerland towns and villages who are affected by the increase in detour traffic.
+But also guests, who may now have to accept a longer journey by car, as well as the hosts and excursion destinations, who fear and observe that fewer people are coming to visit.
+And, of course, the people in the Sauerland towns and villages who are affected by the increased detour traffic.

-Will I now not be able to get to the Sauerland at all?
+Will I no longer be able to come to the Sauerland?

-Of course, it is still possible to get to the Sauerland - even by car.
-From a distance, traffic will be diverted via the A1, A3 and A46 freeways.
-In the Lüdenscheid area, it will be routed via detours through the Lüdenscheid city area.
-Those responsible are keeping a very close eye on traffic flows and trying to make adjustments as necessary.
+Of course, it is still possible to travel to the Sauerland - even by car.
+From a distance, traffic will be diverted via the A1, A3 and A46 highways.
+In the Lüdenscheid area, it will be routed via detour through the Lüdenscheid urban area.
+Those responsible are monitoring the traffic flows very closely and are constantly trying to make adjustments.
 However, you can also reach most places via the dense network of federal and country roads.
-This hardly takes any longer and on the way you can expect a varied landscape, great views and lots of nature.
+This hardly takes any longer and you can expect a varied landscape, great views and lots of nature along the way.

-However, a journey to the western and southern Sauerland is also easily doable for guests by public transport.
-The Ruhr-Sieg-Express RE16 as well as the regional trains RB 25, RB 40 and RB 91 open up this part of the region between Hagen and Siegen, among others via the stations Hagen, Iserlohn, Altena, Werdohl, Plettenberg, Finnentrop, Lennestadt, Kirchhundem, Meinerzhagen, Kierspe, Halver and Lüdenscheid.
+Guests can also travel to the western and southern Sauerland by public transport.
+The Ruhr-Sieg-Express RE16 and the regional trains RB 25, RB 40 and RB 91 provide access to this part of the region between Hagen and Siegen, including via the stations of Hagen, Iserlohn, Altena, Werdohl, Plettenberg, Finnentrop, Lennestadt, Kirchhundem, Meinerzhagen, Kierspe, Lüdenscheid and Lüdenscheid.

-How can I conveniently plan my journey by car on alternative routes?
+How can I plan my journey by car using alternative routes?

-Alternative routes for travel by car can be planned on a daily basis via the website of the NRW Traffic Center.
-In addition to information on closures and traffic restrictions, the route planner also calculates rail connections and even a bicycle route as an alternative travel option.
+You can plan alternative routes for your journey by car on a daily basis via the website of the NRW traffic center.
+In addition to information on closures and traffic restrictions, the route planner also calculates rail connections and even a cycle route as an alternative travel option.

 What can I experience in the western and southern Sauerland?

-The western and southern Sauerland - or in other words: the Märkischer Kreis and the Olpe district - are full of experiences and vacation feelings.
-This includes hiking and biking trails as well as excursion destinations, comfortable accommodations and appealing gastronomy.
+The western and southern Sauerland - or, in other words, the Märkischer Kreis and Olpe district - are full of experiences and vacation highlights.
+These include hiking and cycling trails as well as excursion destinations, comfortable accommodation and appealing gastronomy.
 All of this is presented in detail on the Sauerland Tourism website.
-To get you in the mood, we would like to mention a few examples here: Lüdenscheid with the Phänomenta hands-on technology museum, Altena with the castle and the adventure elevator, Plettenberg with the AquaMagis adventure pool, the Volme and Hönnetal valleys with numerous nature adventure sites, the Biggesee lake with its offerings between Olpe and Attendorn, Finnentrop with the LennePark, Lennestadt with the Elspe Festival, Kirchhundem with the PanoramaPark, and, and, and ...
+Here are a few examples to get you in the mood: Lüdenscheid with the Phänomenta hands-on technology museum, Altena with the castle and the adventure elevator, Plettenberg with the AquaMagis adventure pool, the Volme and Hönnetal valleys with numerous nature experience locations, the Biggesee with its offers between Olpe and Attendorn, Finnentrop with the LennePark, Lennestadt with the Elspe Festival, Kirchhundem with the PanoramaPark, and, and, and....

 Wir binden die Videos der Plattform “YouTube” des Anbieters Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA, ein.
 Datenschutzerklärung: https://www.google.com/policies/privacy/, Opt-Out: https://adssettings.google.com/authenticated.